githubschool/wtd-hello/erin.md

 ---
 layout: page
-title: template
+title: About Erin
 ---

 ## What I do
-I document all the things!
+I do all the things.
+Technical writer and documentation manager.

 ## My favorite things
-* Playing :soccer:
+* :soccer:
-* Eating :ice cream:
+* Ice cream
-* Travel :airplane:
+* :airplane: London, NYC